 Seek Out What Websites They Belong To

 Your customer may not have an account at Amazon, or Yelp, making it a chore for them to leave you a review.
 If they don’t have an account, they aren’t likely to leave a review.
 Find out where they have accounts at and guide them to the review platform, with simple instructions on how they can leave a review.

 Did they connect to you on Facebook?
 Then asking for a Facebook suggestion ends up being a simple option.
 Email addresses can be a huge clue too!
-If your customer has Gmail, they can easily leave your a review in Google My Business.
-If you’re automating the process, it’s usually much simpler to supply customers with a few review websites to pick from and if they have a Facebook or Google account, the review all ready half done!
+If your customer has Gmail, they can easily leave your business a review in Google My Business.
+If you’re automating the process, it’s usually much simpler to supply customers with a few review websites to pick from and if they have a Facebook or Google account, the review is already half done!

 Do Good In The World

 Perhaps you’re an attorney who works pro-Bono from time to time?
 Maybe you’re a carpenter who often volunteers for community projects.
 Whatever you do, when you help somebody out by providing any kind of expert services free of charge, you shouldn’t feel guilty when asking for a review after the job is done.
 It’s more than likely these individuals will be extremely grateful, possibly even excited to leave you a glowing review.